GraftJS/graft/README.md

 The Graft project formed to harness the opportunities that the explosion of information about microservice architectures have opened our eyes to.

-To process of grafting involves joining together parts to create a new whole.
+Grafting involves joining together parts to create a new whole.
 One that is hopefully more adaptable, resilient and interesting.

-Our name is also our purpose.

 ### [Explore our concepts and influences](http://wayfinder.co/pathways/5365c71219e552110093ba31/graft-full-stack-node-js-through-microservices)